prince9318/Quiz-Website/README.md

-# QuizMaster
+# Quiz-Website

-QuizMaster is a modern, interactive quiz web application built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
+Quiz-Website is a modern, interactive quiz web application built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
 It allows users to test their knowledge across a variety of technical domains, including DSA, HTML, CSS, JavaScript, React, TypeScript, Node.js, MongoDB, Git, and Linux.

 ## Features